 Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet and pitches quickly is best.
 Therefore a lightweight walking and hiking tent like this one would be a great investment for someone planning to walk and camp in the New Forest.

-If you are walking a main trail you should camp away from the path as a matter of courtesy.
+If you are walking a main hiking trail you should camp away from the path as a matter of courtesy.

 When wild camping in the New Forest you must never make a campfire.
 For cooking, use a storm cooker.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.